 Taj Mahal, Agra

-Early morning tea, wash & fresh and breakfast on-board.
-After breakfast, proceed for the sight-seeing of the World famous Taj Mahal.
+Proceed for sight-seeing of the World famous Taj Mahal.

 Prices in US$